 I1.
 Software reads, writes and exchanges data in a way that meets domain-relevant community standards.

 Software interoperates through the exchange of data.
-This includes the use of data types and formats that are formally described using controlled vocabularies, to facilitate machine readability and data exchange.
+This includes the use of data types and formats that are formally described using (preferably) controlled vocabularies, to facilitate machine readability and data exchange.

 I2.
 Software includes qualified references to other objects.

 Some software includes references to external data objects required to execute the software.
 To be fully FAIR, the data would ideally be FAIR as well, and references to external data fully qualified.
 Qualified references should be to metadata and data, as well as to non-digital objects that have a virtual presence in digital systems (e.g., samples, reagents, etc.), which with the software interoperates.
 These qualified references should be described using identifiers or controlled vocabularies.
 “Qualified” means specifying the authoritative source for an identifier or vocabulary item, possibly including a resolvable reference to further information about the source.

+Furthermore, research software may include links to research papers through permanent identifiers.

 Reusable